GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 1. `cd` to `WEB-INF/classes`
 1. Run `java -cp .:../lib/* org.gluu.casa.misc.ClientReset`

-Some output feedback will be printed to console; ensure the process acknowledges success (Log4j/SLF4J warnings and errors can be ignored).
+Some output feedback will be printed to console; ensure the process acknowledges success.
 To finish, restart casa.
 This will trigger a client registration for the application to become accessible again.

 If the above went fine, feel free to remove the temporary directory you created earlier.